 Sydney, Australia

-Most guides to Sydney cover the Opera House, Bondi Beach, and the Harbour Bridge with equal emphasis — all three deserve their reputations.
-But Sydney is a city of 5.3 million people spread across 1,600 square kilometres, and the parts worth understanding are scattered.
-Getting beyond the harbour circuit takes real transport time; allow for that.
+The Opera House, Bondi Beach, and the Harbour Bridge all deserve their reputations.
+But Sydney is a city of 5.3 million people spread across 1,600 square kilometres, and the parts worth understanding are scattered well beyond the postcard positions.
+Getting around takes real time; the Inner West and Northern Beaches are both 30-45 minutes from the CBD in different directions.
+Allow more days than you think you need.

 The Inner West